Code-Institute-Submissions/NightValeCommunityRadio/README.md

 #### User Stories:

-##### User 1: As a user I expect to be able to check the weather before leaving my house.
+##### As a user I expect to be able to check the weather before leaving my house.
-##### User 2: As a user I expect to know what the upcoming events in my community are.
+##### As a user I expect to know what the upcoming events in my community are.
-##### User 3: As a user I expect to be able to be able to express interest in interning at the radio station.
+##### As a user I expect to be able to be able to express interest in interning at the radio station.
-##### User 4: As a user I expect to be able to add my event to the community calendar.
+##### As a user I expect to be able to add my event to the community calendar.

 #### Site Owner Goals:
 * Provide information to the community about upcoming events.